 There may be additional costs associated with the sale of the home if you agree to seller concessions.

-You may agree to pay a portion of the buyer's closing costs as a part of the deal.
-There could be repairs or upgrades that your buyer asks to be put into the sales contract.
-This is all part of the negotiations you do with the buyer to come to an agreement.
+You may agree to pay a portion of the buyer's closing costs as part of the deal.
+There may be repairs or upgrades your buyer wants included in the sales contract.
+This is all part of the negotiations you have with the buyer to reach an agreement.

-For example, you may agree to pay to reduce the home's overall price to account for the repair of a broken sewer pipe.
-Instead of doing the work yourself, you've reduced what the buyer has to pay to you so they can handle the repairs later.
+For example, you may agree to pay to reduce the home's overall price to cover the cost of repairing a broken sewer pipe.
+Instead of doing the work yourself, you've reduced what the buyer has to pay you, so they can handle the repairs later.

 Bottom line

-Selling your home comes with a lot of hidden costs.
-In addition to these costs to sell the home, there are a number of additional expenses you need to factor in.
+Selling your home comes with many hidden costs.
+In addition to the costs of selling the home, there are several other expenses you need to factor in.

-These can include the costs of moving into a new home, including paying movers, using a storage unit for a short time, and buying new furniture.
+These can include moving costs, renting a storage unit for a short time, and buying new furniture.

 Knowing what to expect can help you lower your financial stress and get on top of these costs so they don't surprise you.